Full Year - 2 Semesters

 Research confirms that students will quickly forget memorized lists of words and their definitions and be unable to use many of them properly in sentences.
 Rather than focus on memorizing such lists, this course emphasizes mastery and the ability to use all forms of a word in both oral and written speech.
 This course WILL include memorization, but memorization is NOT the focus.

 Classes consist of instruction and abundant in-class practice using both new and review words in a variety of games, activities, and exercises.
 At the end of the year, students will not just know the last few words learned.
 Those who have completed their work will have MASTERED ALL their words, from the first through the last!
-Moreover, they will have had fun doing it!
+Moreover, they will have had fun doing it and will also have accumulated points to bid on prizes in our always-much-anticipated annual end-of-year auction!

 Vocabulary courses are cumulative with each year building on previous ones and containing plenty of review.

-Classes meet for 1 hour every week for 30 weeks.
+Classes meet for one hour every week for thirty weeks.

 Study time to allow for this course: In addition to class sessions, students should expect to spend approximately two hours per week preparing for class.
 Due to the nature of the material, the tools they will be using, and the course objective of mastery, students MUST study daily for 30 minutes/day on four days out of the week.
 Ensure your student's success by reserving daily study time for this course.
 You will be amazed at the results!